Louisiana Sen. Cassidy confronts anti-Kavanaugh protesters: 'I know your parents are using you as tools'

 WATCH: SUSAN COLLINS SAYS SHE VERY NEARLY OPPOSED KAVANAUGH AFTER WATCHING CHRISTINE FORD'S TESTIMONY

-In a Facebook post on Monday unearthed by The Daily Caller, Shapiro describef her intention to bring her children to "birddog" in the Senate hallways and basement to protest the "horrible atrocious men" there.
+In a Facebook post on Monday, Shapiro described her intention to bring her children to "birddog" in the Senate hallways and basement to protest the "horrible atrocious men" there.

 The confrontation wasn't Cassidy's first run-in with anti-Kavanaugh protesters.
 Earlier this month, Cassidy was videotaped asking a protester if she would like the life of her husband or son destroyed by an "uncorroborated" charge.